User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization

 In this model, we first provide (Section~\ref{sec:opt-auction}) a characterization of the long-term (discounted) revenue-optimal auction which balances both the (short-term) revenue considerations per round and the positive or negative longer-term effects of showing a good or bad ad.
 A well-known result in the reinforcement learning literature is that the auction that optimizes the long-term discounted revenue must satisfy a recursive equation known as the Bellman Equation and that the optimal auction can be found using an algorithm such as value iteration~\citep{puterman2014markov}.
 Naively, this would require that we optimize a particular function over the (infinite-sized) space of all possible auctions.
 Thus, it is not a priori clear whether or not this optimization problem is even tractable.

-Interestingly, the long-term revenue-optimal auction takes a recognizable form.
+Interestingly, we show that the long-term revenue-optimal auction takes a recognizable form.
 A seminal result due to \citet{myerson1981optimal} showed that, when bidders' valuations are drawn from some regular distribution, the revenue optimal auction maximizes \emph{virtual welfare}, which is a function of both the bid and the value distribution of each bidder.
 In our model, we define the notion of a \emph{modified virtual welfare} which consists of the original virtual welfare plus a correction term that takes into account the long-term impact of showing a particular set of ads.
 This correction term is calculated based on the MDP formulation and depends on the current user state and the set of ads shown.
 We show that the long-term revenue-optimal auction is the one which maximizes this modified virtual welfare in each round, and prices the ads accordingly.
 In other words, the optimal auction is a Myerson auction with modified virtual welfare.
-One immediate benefit of such a characterization is that, in the single-slot setting, the optimization problem in the Bellman Equation now becomes not only tractable but indeed has a closed-form solution.
+One immediate benefit of such a characterization is that, in the single-slot setting, the optimization problem in the Bellman Equation now becomes tractable.